 Like so many of my colleagues the Covid 19 Pandemic has robbed me of almost all of my work.
 2020 was looking to be a great year with lots of interesting projects but from the moment that the first lockdowns started to swing into action across the world my assignments and projects started to get postponed and cancelled at a very rapid rate.
 As I sit here I have nothing booked for the rest of the year.

 The other thing that I have in common with a huge percentage of those colleagues is that I have been giving some more attention to my archives.
-I had several months off in 2017 and so my images are already well protected and catalogued so I have been looking at transparencies, negatives and back ups of my old digital life. (more…)
+I had several months off in 2017 and so my digital images are already well protected and catalogued so I have been looking at transparencies, negatives and back ups of my old digital life. (more…)

 Not many, I know.
 I am delighted by the quality of those followers though because they include at least two dozen photographers whose professional and personal work I admire along with a small number of picture editors and commissioners of photography.
 Sadly, the young picture editor whose comment triggered this project still hasn’t added herself as a follower but that’s probably just as well because out of those sixty-nine images only eight have the hashtag #newwork which I’m using to indicate brand new pictures shot since I established my account.
 It has been great going back through archives to find the others and I’ve still got a dozen or so #archivephoto options that haven’t been posted yet. (more…)